ramon-astudillo/vimbox/ROADMAP.md

     - [ ] Move encrypted files
     - [ ] Fix collision of hashed and unhashed names when moving files
     - [ ] Fix can not create encrypted files at top level in dropbox
+    - [ ] MD5 hashing does not count as encryption, use SHA-1 from hashlib
-    - hash only file name, rather than path?
+    - [ ] hash only file name, rather than path

-- [ ] Fix creating files with same name as folders
-    - api-error not indicative enough

 - [ ] Nicer error handling
     - Move but target exists throws not nice error

+- [ ] Fix local not updated after edits

 - [ ] Upgrade folder primitives
-    - [ ] Add `vimbox mkdir`
+    - [x] Add `vimbox mkdir`
+    - [x] Replace ambiguous `is_file` by `file_type` in client and back-end clients
+        - Avoid using `api-error` from Dropbox unless it is really unknown
     - [ ] Fix and Re-allow `vimbox mv with folders`
         - [ ] Fix `vimbox mv /one/folder /other/` not disallowed
         - also local removal will die since it is not empty
         - add specific unit tests

-- [ ] Fix local not updated after edits
+    - [ ] Fix creating files with same name as folders
+        - api-error not indicative enough

 ### Ongoing v0.3.2